chrisjberry/datafluencyCB/docs/07_pre_post.md

 * Analysis of the difference scores in a between-subjects ANOVA.
 * A 2 x 2 mixed ANOVA, with time (pre, post) as the within-subjects factor, and group (treatment, control) as the between-subjects factor.
 * An ANCOVA comparing posttest scores between groups, after accounting for pretest scores as a covariate.
 This is equivalent to a multiple regression of posttest scores on the basis of pretest scores and group (i.e., one continuous and one categorical predictor).
 * A result can be statistically significant, but not necessarily clinically significant.
-Various methods exist for establishing clinical significance, including using established scale cutoffs and the Reliable Change Index.
+Various methods exist for establishing clinical significance, including using established scale cutoffs and using the Reliable Change Index.

 \